microsoft/LMChallenge/README.md

     > predict<TAB>My favourite
     of    0.0000    song    -1.0000    the    -2.0000...

 This provides next-word-prediction based on a context.
-There is more to the API (see [formats](doc/formats.md) for more details), but since you won't usually be using the API directly, let's move on to running LMChallenge over this model (so exit the predictor using `Ctrl+D`, back to your shell).
+There is more to the API (see [formats](doc/formats.md) for more details), but since you won't usually be using the API directly, let's move on to running LM Challenge over this model (so exit the predictor using `Ctrl+D`, back to your shell).

-**Evaluation:** To run LMChallenge for this model, we'll pipe some text into `lmc run`, and save the result:
+**Evaluation:** To run LM Challenge for this model, we'll pipe some text into `lmc run`, and save the result:

     mkdir out
     head -n 10 data/wiki.test.tokens | lmc run "python3 ngram.py words data/words.3gram" wc > out/w3.wc.log